 The system shown above is a Teflon-coated biodiesel centrifuge system.
 We manufactured this centrifuge for a domestic biodiesel producer.

 The use of methanol for biodiesel production requires special modifications to the disc stack centrifuge, including VITON elastomers in wetted areas and the use of C1 D2 electrical components.

 Crude oil from the ground carries salt water, sand, or other sludge.
 Producers use settling tanks to separate crude oil from Bottom Sediment & Water, also known as BS&W.

 ‘Tank bottoms’ are the residue left in the settling tanks after the removal of sale oil.
 Earlier, much oil was lost with the tank bottoms.
 Recovery of his oil can is extra revenue for the producer.

 An Alfa Laval industrial centrifuge is a cost-effective solution for tank bottom processing to recover sale oil.
 It uses centrifugal force to separate the tank bottom sludge from the oil.

 Alfa Laval 3-phase centrifuge also separates water from the oil.
 This process delivers clean crude oil with less than 0.5% BSW.

 Dolphin Centrifuge has designed an engineered solution for efficient, low-cost crude oil recovery.
 Our containerized Oil Recovery System (click the image above) is a ‘self-contained’ packaged module.
 It is for remote field applications to process tank bottoms and recover sale oil with less than 0.1% BS&W.

 Crude oil centrifuges are also used at Salt Water Disposals for produced water separation.
-For more information, please read our detailed crude oil tank bottom recovery blog article.
+Please read our detailed crude oil tank bottom recovery blog article for more information.